ufo-github/ponyfoo/posts/2013-05-27_learn-regular-expressions.md

     // the result is
     'the dog is a cow, but the cat is not a cow.'

-    // not quite what we wanted, we forgot to add the i modifier.
+    // not quite what we wanted, we forgot to add the g modifier.
-    'the cow is a cow, but the cat is not a cow.'.replace(/cow/i, 'dog');
+    'the cow is a cow, but the cat is not a cow.'.replace(/cow/g, 'dog');

     // the result now is
     'the dog is a dog, but the cat is not a dog.'